genga6/genga6/README.md

 ## Hi there 👋

-- I’m currently learning LLM-powered product development.
+- I’m currently learning about LLM-powered systems.
 - Fun fact: I enjoy illustrating in my free time — my profile picture is one of my own creations!

 [![My Skills](https://skillicons.dev/icons?i=py,ts,svelte,terraform,docker)](https://skillicons.dev)

 ### 🔨 Projects

-- Currently participating in the [**Autores**](https://www.autores.one/), which aims to build an AI that autonomously executes the research cycle.
+- [**Autores**](https://www.autores.one/) - Participating in a project that aims to build an AI system capable of autonomously executing the research cycle.
+- [**hitoQ**](https://hitoq.net) - Developed a profile service that helps people share their personality through Q&A and connect with others.
 -

 📫 How to reach me: [matsuzawa.takumi@outlook.jp](mailto:matsuzawa.takumi@outlook.jp)